HOME PAGE SEARCH

 First and foremost, don't expect to move easily through the keys and quickly identify the plant in question.
 As is true of most worthy endeavors, there is much to learn and many wrong turns along the way -- and great rewards.

 Not all keys are created equal.
-Some botanical keying books are easier to follow than others, so when you get stuck in one book, turn to another for assistance.
+Some botanical keys are easier to follow than others, so when you get stuck in one book, turn to another for assistance.
 Use a glossary.
-Here in the Four Corners states we are fortunate in having (as noted above) a number of botanical keys to examine.
-We can see, by the way, not only differences in the ease of use of the keys, but also the differences in the accuracy of the descriptions of the plants.
+In the Four Corners states we are fortunate in having a number of botanical keys to examine.
+We can see that there are not only differences in the ease of using keys in various books, but also that there are differences in the accuracy of the descriptions of the plants.
+Botanists who write keys have as their goal giving us, in the most succinct manner, morphological characteristics that separate one plant from another.
+Some botanists are much better at this than others.
+Writing the keys requires the utmost attentions to detail and the ability to state the details in the most precise language.

 There are many kinds of botanical books.
-In the following discussion we are concerned, not with the wildflower books that have color photographs and are almost always arranged by flower color.
+In the following discussion, which elaborates on some of the subjects discussed above, we are concerned, not with the wildflower books that have color photographs and are almost always arranged by flower color.
 Instead, we will be discussing the complexities of two kinds of detailed botanical texts that allow you to precisely identify a species:

 1) The complete description flora is a large format book that gives detailed keys that allow you to identify all plants of the region and it gives an alphabetical listing and complete description of each family, genus, and species.